dancryer/PHPCI/README.md

 Installation from an Archive
 ----------------------------

-If you have downloaded an archive, unpack it somewhere under your web server root directory.
+The easiest way to get started is to download an archive with vendors included (http://symfony.com/download).
+Unpack it somewhere under your web server root directory and you're done.

 If you have downloaded an archive without the vendors, run the `bin/vendors.sh` script (`git` must be installed on your machine).
 If you